ds4an/CoDas4CG/README.md

 				RetreiveTestCasess（ID）：Returns the test case corresponding to the specified question id.

 #To original data
+1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string
-					RetrieveTasks():select question from process_question
+    SQL: select question from process_question
+2. RetrieveTask（ID）: Return the task description of the specified ID
-					RetrieveTasks(ID): select question from process_question where numId = ID
+    SQL: select question from process_question where numId = ID
+3.
 					RetreiveImplementations（）:select code from process_implements
 					RetreiveImplementations（ID）:select code from process_implements where numId = ID
 				#To processed data